YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. code-block:: none

-   CR[EATE] [-R[EGION]=region-name]
+   CR[EATE] [-R[EGION]=region-name | -R[EGION] region name]

 The single optional REGION qualifier specifies a region for which to create a database file.

 Note that one YottaDB database file grows to a maximum size of 17,179,869,184(16Gi) blocks.
-This means, for example, that with an 4KiB block size, the maximum single database file size is 131,072GiB (4KiB*16Gi).
+This means, for example, that with an 4KiB block size, the maximum single database file size is 64TiB (4KiB*16Gi).
 Also, this is the size of one database file -- a logical database (an M global variable namespace) can consist of an arbitrary number of database files.

 Note that a MUPIP CREATE command that explicitly specifies a region which is tagged as :ref:`AutoDB <region-no-autodb>`, creates the database file for that region if it does not exist.